iAbhishek91/google-cloud/Services/SECURITY-01-IAM.md

 - Service accounts belongs to application or VM.
 - They have unique email address created by GCP in specific nomenclature.
 - Service ac are associated with key-pairs used for authentication.
+User need to create the key, the private key is downloaded when the key creation is completed.
 - Service user are resources too and need to be managed.
 Roles can be applied to them.
 - In case a VMs need access to other VMs, we can create service accounts and give them appropriate permissions to manage the VMs.
 - Allows to authenticate between GCP services.